Make your own Slinky (slinker's):

 Add a #10 in-line snap swivel to the end without the wire.
 Lock the clasp and your slinker is ready to fish.

-Usually the most available cord is white.
-If this is the case, you will want to "naturalize" your slinky.
+Cord is available in a few colors.
+If using white, you will want to "naturalize" your slinky.
 Use earth tone paints and dies - a can of spray paint works well.

 We modified the original slinky to be more versatile.
 By adding a wire tail we have accomplished two valuable components to an already stealthy weight system.
 First, the tailing wire adds a little more protection against snagging up.
 Second, it allows you to add additional sinkers when fishing an unexpected deep or fast run.